fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

         - all the types will be recreated on the PI-Server, if the structure of each asset (number and types of the properties) is always the same and never changes everything should work properly as PI Web API 2019 SP1 1.13.0.6518 is not going to complain with it
         - PI Web API 2019 SP1 1.13.0.6518 sets the PI-Server compression disabled by default, so the data for all the objects already present in the Data Archive will be duplicated

-- **Recreate all the objets and send again all the data to the PI Server on a same Asset Framework hierarchy level of the 1st North instance WITHOUT data duplication**
+- **Recreate all the PI-Server objets and send again all the data to the PI Server on a same Asset Framework hierarchy level of the 1st North instance WITHOUT data duplication**
     procedure:
         - disable the 1st north instance
         - properly delete all the objects related to the 1st north instance on the PI Server side, both in the AF and in the Data Archive